PLAYBILL VAULT'S Today In Theatre History: April 30

 1972 It's not a full term, it's just An Evening with Richard Nixon.
 Gore Vidal's satire of the President plays just two weeks at the Shubert Theatre on Broadway.
 Edwin Sherin directs and George S. Irving portrays Nixon.

 1996 Sam Shepard is Broadway's newborn baby as his first play to reach The Great White Way, Buried Child, opens at the Brooks Atkinson Theatre.
 Steppenwolf Theatre Company's production, about a family with a terrible secret, is directed by Gary Sinise and features James Gammon, Jim True and Lois Smith.
 The play makes it to Broadway nearly two decades after it wins the Pulitzer Prize for its original Off-Broadway production.

 2000 Anton Chekhov's Uncle Vanya, starring Sir Derek Jacobi, opens at the Brooks Atkinson Theatre.
 The Roundabout Theatre Company's production of the show co-stars Roger Rees and Laura Linney and runs through June 11.
 Michael Mayer directs.

-2002 Stephen Sondheim's and James Lapine's Into the Woods gets a starry, high-tech revival with Vanessa Williams, Laura Benanti and John McMartin.
-The show goes on to win the 2003 Tony Award for Best Revival of a Musical.
+2002 Stephen Sondheim and James Lapine's Into the Woods gets a starry, high-tech revival with Vanessa Williams, Laura Benanti and John McMartin.
+The production goes on to win the Tony Award for Best Revival of a Musical.

 2003 Academy Award winners Al Pacino and Marisa Tomei star in a Broadway revival of Oscar Wilde's Salome.
 The company also includes Dianne Wiest and David Strathairn in the production at the Ethel Barrymore Theatre.